 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which amends the existing accounting standards for revenue recognition.
 Subsequently, the FASB has issued the following standards related to ASU 2014-09: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations; ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing; and ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients.
-The Company must adopt ASU 2016-08, ASU 2016-10 and ASU 2016-12 with ASU 2014-09 (collectively, the "new revenue standard") which is effective for annual and interim periods beginning after December 15, 2017 and early adoption is permitted.
+The Company is required to adopt ASU 2016-08, ASU 2016-10 and ASU 2016-12 with ASU 2014-09 (collectively, the "new revenue standard") which is effective for annual and interim periods beginning after December 15, 2017 and early adoption is permitted.

 The new revenue standard permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
 The Company plans to adopt the standard in the first quarter of 2018 using the modified retrospective method.
-The Company has evaluated its contracts and assessed that the license agreement with Daiichi Sankyo (see Note 5) is the only contract that would be impacted by the new revenue standard, and the Company is currently evaluating the materiality that this contract may have on its consolidated financial statements and related disclosures.
+The Company has evaluated its contracts and assessed that the license agreement with Daiichi Sankyo is the only contract that would be impacted by the new revenue standard.
+As a result of Daiichi Sankyo's decision in July 2017 to opt-out of the development of CHS-0214 in Japan, the Company recognized the remaining deferred revenue under this license agreement in the second quarter of 2017.
+Therefore, the Company concluded that the adoption of this standard will not have a material impact on its consolidated financial statements and related disclosures.